|

 If you are just starting seedlings or wintering over a few plants and are looking

-for the least expensive option to do so, you should consider the FlowerHouse,
+for the least expensive option to do so, you should consider the FlowerHouse.

-available with a combination of glass and polycarbonate providing both beauty
+series of the Cross Country are available with a combination of glass and polycarbonate

-and function.
+providing both beauty and function.

 4. Is a building permit required?